 Given the available evidence, it is the opinion of the SAC that the initial results of the CENTAUR Phase 2 clinical trial are promising as they are peer reviewed and achieved in a well-designed clinical trial, but also that much remains to be learned about the effect of AMX0035 in ALS/MND.
 The trial authors emphasize that these findings will need to be confirmed in “longer and larger trials” and the SAC encouraged an approach that balances critical scientific rigour with empathy for the urgent need to have safe and effective therapies for people living with ALS/MND.

-Since that time Amylyx has started the Phase 3 PHOENIX clinical trial with an aim to confirm the results from Phase 2 and they have explored the possibility of approval in various regions, notably the United States, Europe and Canada.
+Amylyx has completed enrollment in the global Phase 3 PHOENIX clinical trial with an aim to confirm the results from Phase 2 and they have gained full approval in the United States, conditional approval in Canada, and is seeking conditional approval in Europe.
 The SAC encourages any member organization to reach out to the company directly to enquire whether any plans exist for their country or region.
 The SAC will continue to keep the Alliance apprised of any information as it becomes known regarding next steps for Amylyx.

 With regard to self treatment regimens, the SAC strongly encourages individuals to speak with their ALS physician before considering.
 These promising results only pertain to compounded PB and TUDCA at the concentrations and purity tested in AMX0035.

 * SAC Members Dr. Kuldip Dave (September 2020) and Dr. Caroline Ingre (April 2021) have excused themselves from the preparation of this note.

 The original language of communication is English and any translation cannot be guaranteed for accuracy of messaging.